 - Developing innovative solutions.
 By leveraging our design and manufacturing expertise and our extensive customer relationships, we continue to develop new products for markets in which there are substantial growth opportunities. - Expanding customer base and penetrating end markets.
 We continually seek opportunities to access new customers, geographic locations and bearing platforms with existing products or profitable new product opportunities. - Increasing aftermarket sales.
 We believe that increasing our aftermarket sales of replacement parts will further enhance the continuity and predictability of our revenues and enhance our profitability.
 Such sales include sales to third party distributors and sales to OEMs for replacement products and aftermarket services.
-The acquisition of Dodge has had a profound impact on our sales volumes to distributors and other aftermarket customers.
 We will work to further increase the percentage of our revenues derived from the replacement market by continuing to implement several initiatives. - Pursuing selective acquisitions.
 The acquisition of businesses that complement or expand our operations has been and continues to be an important element of our business strategy.
 We believe that there will continue to be consolidation within the industry that may present us with acquisition opportunities.